jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 more reasonable.
 I told him that we would give him a price for the stones he held— 1000 pounds apiece.
 That brought out the first signs of grief that he had shown.

-### ADVENTURE XI.
-THE ADVENTURE OF THE BERYL CORONET 181

 ‘Why, dash it all!’ said he, ‘I’ve let them go at six hundred for the three!’
 I soon managed to get the address of the receiver who had them, on promising him that there would be no prosecution.
 Off I set to him, and after much chaffering I got